 This cellar cube wine rack comes in a set of two cubes (both holding 24 bottles) that are stackable and you can choose between stained or non-stained options.
 Personally, I like to purchase non-stained racks so that I can make it fit my furniture.

-The Le Cellier wine rack is beautiful wine storage facility that can hold twelve bottles of your best wine collection in one rack.
-It costs less than your favorite bottle of wine.
-It’s made of the ABS plastic material which is strong and durable.
-You can get this rack in various colors such as red, dark brown or tan.
-It comes with a wall mounting bracket to attach it to the wall.
+The Buruis wine rack is beautiful wine storage facility that can hold nine bottles of your best wine collection in one rack.
+It costs about the same as your favorite bottle of wine.
+It’s made of wrought iron, which is strong and durable.
+You can get this rack in four styles and colors: black cuboid, rose-gold honeycomb, silver honeycomb, or white cuboid.

 Oceanstar Bamboo Wine Rack